Nandhinivelu15/Power-Bi-Report-on-Sales-Analysis-/README.md

-## Power Bi Report on Sales Analysis
+# County-Level Population Growth Analysis for US (1970-2014) - Power BI Project

 ## Overview

-This repository contains a Power BI sales report that provides insights into sales data.
+This repository contains the source code and data for analyzing and creating a detailed report on county-level population growth in the United States from 1970 to 2014.
+The analysis is performed using Power BI, a powerful business analytics tool that enables interactive visualization and business intelligence.

-## Objective:
+## Data Source

-The report is designed to help analyze and visualize key performance indicators related to sales, enabling stakeholders to make informed business decisions.
+The dataset used for this project is sourced from [https://www.nber.org/research/data/us-intercensal-population-county-and-state-1970].

 ## Month/Year:

-- **November-2023**.
+- **December-2023**.

 ## Contact